 After taking care of the twins all day, hustling on my startup, WeMontage, and grinding to make connections for this blog, I needed to fix dinner-something for the wife and me, and the kiddos, who are uber picky!
 I got inspired to cook chicken sausage with peppers and onions, with a twist.
+Recently, I came across the menus of certain italian restaurants jacksonville and I was floored by their suggestions.
+Therefore, I wanted to try my own recipe for Italian special.
 I’ve never made it before, but my instincts are usually pretty good.

 So here’s what I did.